samer-allaham/Learning-journal/index.md

 ### Growth mindset

 Growth mindset is one of the best mind sets to utilize every bit of creativity and talent you have, and also a reminder that everyone started from some place at the begining.
-A reminder that talent alone isn't good enough wihout hard work and passion towards the thing you're trying to master or achive.
+A reminder that talent alone isn't good enough wihout hard work and passion towards the thing you're trying to master or achieve.

 ## 3 Main Keys to mind growth: